 Step 3: Consider Ease of Use

 If you've made it to this step you've decided you don't need a toaster oven, and that toasting quality is not your main concern and thus not the primary driver of your decision making.
 For the majority of people that fall into this category ease of use will be the most important differentiating factor between models.
-An easy to use model will lead to much fewer morning frustrations and more enjoyable breakfasts.
+An easy-to-use model will lead to much fewer morning frustrations and more enjoyable breakfasts.

 Ease of use is mainly determined by the controls.
-It can be quite annoying if the entire unit slides around when you're trying to push buttons, so you'll want a model with rubber feet or enough mass or to keep that from happening.
+It can be quite annoying if the entire unit slides around when you're trying to push buttons, so you'll want a model with rubber feet or enough mass to keep that from happening.
 Most models have some sort of control feedback, namely small LEDs that light up when you push a button, letting you know your command has been recognized.
 Surprisingly, some models don't have this feature, requiring you to have faith that bagel mode has actually been engaged.
 Some models have countdown timers or readouts that give you an idea of when your toast will be done.
 We prefer shade dials that click into each setting or give some sort of readout indicating what shade level you're in, as this allows you to dial in the same setting repeatedly without any guesswork.

-You'll also want to consider ease of cleaning.
+You'll also want to consider the ease of cleaning.
 Every model we tested has a crumb tray, but they were not created equally.
-We preferred trays that we could easily remove with a single hand, and that removed from the front so you didn't have to move the entire unit to empty the crumbs.
+We preferred trays that we could easily remove with a single hand, and removed from the front so you didn't have to move the entire unit to empty the crumbs.

 Step 4: One Last Consideration for Parents

 Obviously, toasters get hot, that's sort of the point, and the top of any model is going to be piping after a cycle.
 However, the bodies of some models are better at containing heat than others.
-The die cast construction of the Breville made its body still cool to the touch, even after running multiple cycles.
+The die-cast construction of the Breville made its body still cool to the touch, even after running multiple cycles.
 For those with little ones, the extra cost may be worth the peace of mind that curious hands reaching onto the counter won't get burned.
 We also suggest that parents avoid the Cuisinart CPT-420, the Hamilton Beach Keep Warm, and the KRUPS Breakfast Set, as we found that the bodies of these models can get quite hot.